 Video chat before you meet in person.

-This is a good way to make sure your match is the person they claim to be.
-If they are insistent that they don’t want to video chat then it could be suspicious.
+This is a good way to ensure your match is the person they claim to be.
+It could be suspicious if they are insistent that they don’t want to video chat.

 Let a friend know who you’re meeting and where you’ll be meeting.